 If you enter the Bazaar Quarter on the side where my hotel is and you walk all the way through, you will arrive to Konak Meydani, on the other side.
-There are several interesting historical structures in this square.
+There are several interesting historic structures in this square.

-One of them is a small 18th century Konak Mosque.
+One of them is the small 18th century Konak Mosque.
 It was a prayer time when I arrived to the mosque, so I couldn’t visit it.